kbartolo/randomuser-api-app-react/README.md

-# React Bootstrap App - Consuming RandomUser Api
+# React App - RandomUser Api

 Hello everybody, for this app I utilized RandomUser Api, which is a powerfull open-source API to play around with user data.